-The 2020 presidential election was held in an unprecedented atmosphere of fear and intimidation of society, against the backdrop of repression, which began almost immediately after the announcement of the election and marred every electoral phase.
+The 2020 presidential election was held in an unprecedented atmosphere of fear and intimidation of society, against the backdrop of repression, which were triggered by the announcement of the election and marred every electoral phase.
 As a result of this repression, more than a thousand citizens were subjected to arrests, while hundreds were sentenced to short terms in prison or fined.
 Criminal cases targeted 23 people, including direct participants in the election: members of nomination groups and presidential nominees, as well as bloggers and participants in peaceful protests and pickets held to collect support signatures.
 All of them were called political prisoners by the Belarusian human rights community.

-One of the most popular potential candidates, Viktar Babaryka, was arrested and taken into custody at the stage of collecting signatures.
-Several members of his nomination group were arrested, too, including the nominee's campaign manager Eduard Babaryka.
-Popular blogger Siarhei Tsikhanouski, who also announced his decision to run for president, was arrested to serve an earlier sentence of administrative detention and was unable to personally submit documents for registration of his nomination group.
+Popular blogger Siarhei Tsikhanouski, who announced his decision to run for president, was arrested to serve an earlier sentence of administrative detention and was unable to personally submit documents for registration of his nomination group.
 As a result, his wife Sviatlana Tsikhanouskaya decided to stand in the election.
 After his release and active participation in the election campaign of Sviatlana Tsikhanouskaya as the head of her nomination group, Tsikhanouski was again arrested as a result of a provocation.
 He was soon charged with organizing group actions that grossly violated public order, and at the end of the election campaign - with preparing for and organizing riots.
 In addition, Tsikhanouski faced a charge under Art.
 191 of the Criminal Code after a personal complaint by the CEC Chairperson Lidziya Yarmoshina.
+On July 30, the Investigative Committee opened another criminal case against Tsikhanouski.
+He was charged under Part 3, Art.
+130 of the Criminal Code ("deliberate actions aimed at inciting other social discord, calls for the commission of violent and aggressive actions in relation to law enforcement officers").
+In addition, Tsikhanouski and Statkevich faced charges under Art.
+13 and Part 2, Art.
+293 of the Criminal Code ("preparation for mass riots").1 including the nominee's campaign manager Eduard Babaryka.
+They were charged with a series of economic crimes.